websight-io/docs/docs/docs/developers/deployment/aws-ecs/index.md

-# AWS Setup guide
+# AWS ECS Setup Guide
-In this tutorial you will learn how to deploy an application created in the [Creating and developing WebSight CMS project guide](../../../developers/create-and-develop-project/) to [Amazon Web Services](https://aws.amazon.com/) cloud using [Docker Compose](https://docs.docker.com/cloud/ecs-integration/).
+In this tutorial you will learn how to deploy an application created in the [setup guide](../../../developers/setup/) to [Amazon Web Services](https://aws.amazon.com/) cloud using [Docker Compose](https://docs.docker.com/cloud/ecs-integration/).

+The [Docker Compose CLI is fully integrated with Amazon Elastic Container Service (ECS)](https://docs.docker.com/cloud/ecs-integration/).
+It allows to create / manage the task definitions, tasks, services using Compose YAML configuration files.
+Docker Compose CLI relies on [CloudFormation](https://aws.amazon.com/cloudformation/) to manage AWS Resources.

+Docker allows to define the platform in declarative way.
+Switching between local and ECS environments is as easy as switching [Docker Context](https://docs.docker.com/engine/context/working-with-contexts/) (any addtional AWS configurations exists in the Docker Compose YAML file).

 !!! warning "Notice"